What is a CSA? How does it work?

 What if I don't know what to do with something in my box?

 Try it out!
 Taste it raw or cooked.
 Depending on the item, try it steamed, baked, or roasted.
 When we send out our email with the coming week's box contents, we will include a recipe or idea for the lesser common items.
 We love cooking ourselves and lean on so many wonderful cookbooks.
 Some of our favorites include: Six Seasons, The Moosewood Cookbook, Thug Kitchen, & The Complete Encyclopedia of Vegetables and Vegetarian Cooking (an oldie).
-We will periodically share recipes and ask members to share recipes of their own as well.
+We love when members share recipes of their own.
 If all else fails, ask us!

 What happens if this season has bad weather or the farm experiences a crop failure?
 Will I be out of my share?

 Our farm produces over 40 varieties of vegetables for our CSA.
 Having diversity helps offset any unexpected crop failures.
 If we experience a crop failure (ie: no basil due to downy mildew) our members will be notified in our weekly share emails and newsletters.
 Thankfully, we have never experienced such a disaster that we were unable to provide any produce to our members and farmers' market customers.
 In order to work with our changing climate, our farm constructed two caterpillar tunnels and utilizes low tunnels in the 'shoulder' seasons as well as for over-wintering crops.
 Providing crops with this type of protection ensures a more successful harvest, yield, and more controlled variables. (water, temperature).